Electrical enclosure

 An electrical enclosure is a cabinet for electrical or electronic equipment to mount switches, knobs and displays and to prevent electrical shock to equipment users and protect the contents from the environment.
 The enclosure is the only part of the equipment which is seen by users.
 It may be designed not only for its utilitarian requirements, but also to be pleasing to the eye.
 Regulations may dictate the features and performance of enclosures for electrical equipment in hazardous areas, such as petrochemical plants or coal mines.
 Electronic packaging may place many demands on an enclosure for heat dissipation, radio frequency interference and electrostatic discharge protection, as well as functional, esthetic and commercial constraints.

 Standards

-Internationally, IEC 60529 classifies the ingress protection rating (IP Codes) of enclosures.
+Internationally, IEC 60529 classifies the IP Codes (ingress protection rating) of enclosures.

 In the United States, the National Electrical Manufacturers Association (NEMA) publishes NEMA enclosure type standards for the performance of various classes of electrical enclosures.
 The NEMA standards cover corrosion resistance, ability to protect from rain and submersion, etc.